cincospenguinos/GiveMeSpeed/README.md

 # GiveMeSpeed

-Automated speed test and pestering of your ISP.
+Automated speed test and pestering of your ISP via Twitter.

 ## Installation